 If you are a qualifying candidate, we will contact you to schedule an interview.

 Upon acceptance to the program, all Global Deeds Fellows go through a one-day training session and are matched with a teacher to assist a class.
 Class meetings are usually three times per week during the mornings or early afternoons.
 In addition to taking on individual tasks subject to their unique background and expertise, all Fellows collaborate with one another as a team and meet together once per month to gain insight from their experiences and formulate ways to improve the program.
 Fellows are supervised by the teachers they assist and are expected to obtain a C.O.R.I (Criminal Offender Record Information) report, and attend school security trainings once or twice per year.
 The following are the common tasks to be performed by all Fellows:

 Fellows will sign a document explaining all the rules and regulations of the school and our program.
 Attendance is fundamental for our fellowship program and all Fellows must be on time, in uniform and ready to assist teachers and students during their respective fellowship duty days.

-Students interested in assisting Global Deeds Foundation and becoming part of our Consulting Board to engage in more entrepreneurial activities such as pitching, grant writing, online marketing and fundraising, are highly encouraged to contact us at firstname.lastname@example.org or email@example.com.
+NOTE: Students interested in assisting Global Deeds Foundation and becoming part of our Student Consulting Board to engage in more entrepreneurial activities such as pitching, grant writing, online marketing and fundraising, are highly encouraged to contact us at email@example.com or firstname.lastname@example.org.